Deep Learning meets Nonparametric Regression: Are Weight-Decayed DNNs Locally Adaptive?: Proof Overview

 \section{Proof Overview}

-We start by first proving that a parallel neural network trained with weight decay is equivalent to an $\ell_p$-sparse regression problem with representation learning (\autoref{sec:eqmodel}); which helps decompose its MSE into an estimation error and approxmation error.
-Then we bound the two terms in \autoref{sec:esterr} and \autoref{sec:apperr} respectively.
+We start by first proving that a parallel neural network trained with $\ell_2$ regularization is equivalent to an $\ell_p$-sparse regression problem with representation learning (\autoref{sec:eqmodel}); which helps decompose its MSE into an estimation error and approxmation error.
+Then we bound the two terms under an $\ell_p$-sparse constrained problem setting in \autoref{sec:esterr} and \autoref{sec:apperr} respectively.